Leaving Bahamas devastated, Dorian regains strength to crawl up U.S. coast

 President Donald Trump said the United States was sending supplies, including materials originally intended for any Dorian victims in Florida.

-Reporting by Dante Carrer in Marsh Harbour, Bahamas, and Nick Brown in Nassau, Bahamas; Additional reporting by Zachary Fagenson in Jacksonville, Alex Dobuzinskis in Los Angeles, Rebekah Ward in Mexico City and Andrew Hay in New Mexico; Editing by Andrew Cawthorne
+Reporting by Dante Carrer in Marsh Harbour, Bahamas, and Nick Brown in Nassau, Bahamas; Additional reporting by Zachary Fagenson in Jacksonville, Alex Dobuzinskis in Los Angeles, Rebekah Ward in Mexico City, Andrew Hay in New Mexico and Terje Solsvik in Oslo; Editing by Andrew Cawthorne and Peter Graff